campbell17/campbell17-v2/journal/draft-blank.md

 - Lead with action
 - “But, therefore”
 - Before your story’s climax, pause to force your audience to lean in.
 Add more sensory details, and layer on the drama.
 - The entire story should be designed to amplify one moment.
-(Van Neistat in "Details" is simply swapping the logo on the grill of his Toyota, but the video is utterly gripping because of the structured buildup)
+(Van Neistat in "Details" is simply swapping the logo on the grill of his Toyota, but the video is gripping because of the structured buildup)
 - Do you, but be consistent.